Freewinds: Scientology use

-Other uses

-Freewinds often hosts local functions in the ports it frequents, such as jazz concerts and movie performances in Aruba, Bonaire and Curaçao.
-These events are usually free but often support island charities through entrance fees or suggested donations.
-Local artists are often showcased.
-It also caters to different international conferences and events.
-The ship's leisure facilities include a restaurant, lounge, cabaret, swimming pool, movie theater and beauty salon.

 Allegations of abuse onboard

 In 2011, former Sea Org member Valeska Paris reported that she had been imprisoned onboard Freewinds to prevent her from leaving Scientology, after joining at age 14.
 Once she was taken to the ship, expecting to be onboard two weeks, Paris said her passport was taken from her, after which she was held against her will, forced into manual labor for 12 years, and unable to leave the ship without an escort for six years.

 Her story was corroborated by a former Sea Org member who said "[Valeska] made it very clear she did not want to be there.
 She had been sent to the ship so as not to be in contact with one of her parents and that's not what she wanted, she was very, very distressed."
 The Church of Scientology has denied the claims.

+In 2022, Valeska Paris, along with Gawain Baxter and his wife Laura Baxter, filed a related lawsuit against the Church of Scientology.
+On April 3, six weeks after the magistrate ruled Miscavige as served, US District Judge Tom Barber ruled that the plaintiffs must seek relief from Church arbitration and not the courts.
+Some of the plaintiffs' arguments were dismissed because ruling on them would require the courts to interpret religious doctrine, which is inconsistent with the First Amendment, said Barber.